Deutsche Physik

 Deutsche Physik (/de/, "German Physics") or Aryan Physics (Arische Physik) was a nationalist movement in the German physics community in the early 1930s which had the support of many eminent physicists in Germany.
 The term appears in the title of a four-volume physics textbook by Nobel laureate Philipp Lenard in the 1930s.

-Deutsche Physik was opposed to the work of Albert Einstein and other modern theoretically based physics, which was disparagingly labeled "Jewish physics" (Jüdische Physik).
+Deutsche Physik was opposed to the work of Albert Einstein, who was ethnically Jewish, and other modern theoretically-based physics, which was disparagingly labeled Jewish Physics (Jüdische Physik).